About me

 Diagnosis are a cluster of symptoms in a manual.

 I do not get hung up on psychological diagnoses but understand that they mean different things to different people.
 I approach each person's symptoms as a valid response to life experience, not a 'disorder to be fixed'.
-I believe it is possible to face our symptoms with curiosity, to understand them better, and move toward a life more aligned with our needs.
+I believe it is possible to face our symptoms with curiosity so we better understand them, and move toward a life more aligned with our needs.
 A diagnosis can be helpful as it may point towards helpful medication, or a treatment pathway.
-I will discuss this with you.
+It may be that I feel you need the support of a mental health team and that, as a sole practitioner, I am not adequate to meet your needs.
+We will always discuss what feels best.

 Privilege

 I am a white, able bodied, sis-gendered woman.
-I recognise the privilege those distinctions have given me, alongside enduring toxicity, and 'othering', that hurts and dis-ables people.
-It is important to address the power imbalance that the therapy relationship can hold, and to face subjects that society wants us to shy away from.
-I hope that, step by step, we can remove the blocks that prejudice creates, and to ReHumanise the world in which we live.
+I recognise the privilege these distinctions have given, and continue to give me, alongside enduring toxicity and 'othering' that continues to oppress and hurt so many.
+It is important to address the power imbalance that the therapy relationship can hold and to face subjects that society wants us to shy away from.
+I hope that, step by step, we can remove the blocks that power imbalances create, and ReHumanise the world in which we live.

 Please drop me an email if you’d like to find out more.